 Tanzania and Kenya are terrific destinations for families and a kenya safari is an amazing experience to share with children, particularly those who are already enchanted by Africa and its wildlife.
 If you're considering taking young children, however, you should ask yourself if both you and your child can deal with the… complications of travel.
 For children, especially young children, Kenya and Tanzania can be a mixture of fun and tedium .
 Also, be sure to speak with your doctor about any health-related concerns related to bringing your child to Africa.

 How many hours does the flight to Kenya/Tanzania take from the United States?

 Most flights from the United States stop in London or Amsterdam on their way to Nairobi, Kenya.
 A flight from New York to Amsterdam/London is seven hours or so.
 Amsterdam/London to Nairobi/Kilimanjaro is eight-and-a-half-hours.
 Total flight time with no layovers is fifteen to sixteen hours.

 Do I need a visa?

 A visa is required to enter both Tanzania and Kenya.
-You can obtain a visa at the airport, upon arrival, or in advance from the Kenyan or Tanzanian embassy.
-Visit www.kenyaembassy.com or www.tanzaniaembassy-us.org or http://tanzania.travisa.com/ or http://www.ugandahighcommission.com or http://www.ugandaembassy.com/visa.html for details.
+Obtain a visa in advance from the Kenyan or Tanzanian embassy.

 Do I have to pay a departure tax at the airport?